If you’re looking for specific details on how to set up your sync, please check our GDPR Frequently Asked Questions here.

 As you know, Handshake’s motto is always “Students First”.
 We take student data and privacy very seriously.
-Students are always in control of their data - from how it is processed and stored to how it’s being used publicly.
-This will continue to be true under the new GDPR regulations.
+Students are always in control of their data – from how it is processed and stored to how it’s being used publicly.
+This remains true under the new GDPR regulations.

 Here at Handshake, we’re going beyond the requirements of GDPR to ensure we have a robust structure in place to protect student data and privacy.
 Here are some of the steps we’ve taken: